Sonic-64/cml/README.md

 # CML
-cml is a C based machine learning library the library will continue to develop as i have free time
+cml is a C based machine learning library the project will continue to develop as i have free time